simoncowen88/dogeconf-19/talk/30-closures.md

 &nbsp;

 `mapper` here is a method, not a closure.

 So F\# has to turn this into an object that it can pass around first - i.e. a closure!

+???

+it captures nothing - but f# can't detect that

 ---